AdminTurnedDevOps/DevOps-The-Hard-Way-AWS/Terraform-AZURE-Services-Creation/4-Create-AKS-Cluster-IAM-Roles.md

 ## Create the AKS Terraform Configuration

-1. You can find the Terraform configuration for AKS [here](https://github.com/thomast1906/DevOps-The-Hard-Way-AWS/tree/main/Terraform-AWS-Services-Creation/AKS-With-Worker-Nodes).
+1. You can find the Terraform configuration for AKS [here](https://github.com/thomast1906/DevOps-The-Hard-Way-Azure/tree/main/Terraform-Azure-Services-Creation/AKS-With-Worker-Nodes).
 The Terraform configuration files are used to create an AKS cluster and IAM Role/Policy for AKS.

 The Terraform `main.tf` will do a few things:
 - Use a Terraform backend to store the `.tfstate` in an S3 bucket
 - Use the `us-east-1` region, but feel free to change that if you'd like
-- Use the `aws_iam_role` and `aws_iam_policy` Terraform resource to create a new IAM configuration.
+- Use the `Azure_iam_role` and `Azure_iam_policy` Terraform resource to create a new IAM configuration.

 2. Create the bucket by running the following:
 - `terraform init` - To initialize the working directory and pull down the provider